 Rainbow Health Ontario

-A program of Sherbourne Health Centre, is a hub for providers, news, social, research and resources relevant to LGBTQ populations.
+A program of Sherbourne Health Centre, is a hub for providers, news, social, research and resources relevant to LGBTQ2+ populations.

 Canadian Mental Health Association: Lesbian, Gay, Bisexual, Trans & Queer identified people and mental health